PaddlePaddle/docs/doc/fluid/beginners_guide/install/compile/compile_Windows_en.md

 This instruction will show you how to compile PaddlePaddle on a *64-bit desktop or laptop* and Windows 10.
 The Windows systems we support must meet the following requirements:

-* Windows 10 Family Edition / Professional Edition / Enterprise Edition
+* Windows 10 Professional Edition / Enterprise Edition
 * Visual Studio 2015 Update3

-## Determine which version to compile

-* **Only PaddlePaddle for CPU is supported.**

 ## Choose a compilation method